JamesCostello-dev/Google-Book-Search/README.md

 ## Description

-Google Books API search engine built with a RESTful API, and refactored to be a GraphQL API built with Apollo Server.
+Google Book Search is MERN application using Google Books API built with GraphQL and Apollo Server.

 ## Table of Contents: